danialgoodwin/dev/git-github-cheat-sheet.md

 ### Git Pull ###
+In the following commands, `origin` is just the default.
+Any name can be used for the remote, or even none at all.
+It's there so that you don't have to keep writing out the entire remote path.

-git remote add origin git@github.com:danialgoodwin/MyFirMyFirstRepostRepo.git // to tell git the remote location for the following: git pull origin master // runs git fetch (gets the changes) and git merge (merges changes with your current copy
+    git remote add origin git@github.com:danialgoodwin/MyFirMyFirstRepostRepo.git // Tells git the remote location for the following: git pull origin master // Runs git fetch (gets the remote changes), then git merge (merges changes with your current local copy.

 ### Remote Branches ###